-Predict Damage in Your Yard by Knowing Woodchuck Sign Language
+Predict Groundhog Damage in Your Garden by Knowing Their Sign Language

-- Woodchuck Sign Language: A 10"-12" hole appears in the ground in your backyard or under your shed with mounds of dirt outside it.
+- Groundhog Sign Language: A hole 10 to 12 inches wide appears in the ground in your backyard or under your shed with mounds of dirt outside it.

-- Translation Into English: "A woodchuck lives here."
+- Translation Into English: "A groundhog lives here."

-- Woodchuck Sign Language: A cucumber in your garden has had a good-sized bite taken out of it.
+- Groundhog Sign Language: A tomato in your garden has had a good-sized bite taken out of it.

-- Translation Into English: "Woodchucks like to eat vegetables."
+- Translation Into English: "Groundhogs like to eat vegetables."

-- Woodchuck Sign Language: The feathery tops of the carrots in your garden have been mowed down.
+- Groundhog Sign Language: The feathery tops of the carrots in your garden have been mowed down.

-- Translation Into English: "Woodchucks don't just eat vegetables.
-We like to eat green succulent things, too, whether growing wild or in your garden."
+- Translation Into English: "Groundhogs like to eat green, succulent things, too, whether growing wild or in your garden."

-- Woodchuck Sign Language: Your young fruit tree is being damaged by something gnawing at its trunk.
+- Groundhog Sign Language: Your young fruit tree is being damaged by something gnawing at its trunk.

 - Translation Into English: "Remember, we're rodents.
 That means we have to gnaw to keep our teeth from growing too long.
 When I picture a perfect tooth-filer, what I see is your tender young fruit tree."

-- Woodchuck Sign Language: The rat poison that you set out to try to kill the woodchuck that's been raiding your garden hasn't been touched -- and you continue to observe damage in your garden.
+- Groundhog Sign Language: The rat poison that you set out to try to kill the mystery pest that's been raiding your garden hasn't been touched, and you continue to observe damage in your garden.

 Once you've determined that you have a pest problem with groundhogs in your garden, you'll need to consider possible groundhog control solutions, which include the following: